ThisIsntTheWay/buy-the-dip/README.md

 # Buy the dip
-Are you tired of missing out on *juicy* dips in your sleep?
+Are you tired of missing out on *juicy* dips when you're...
-Or when you're at work?
+ - ...sleeping?
+ - ...at work?
+ - ...not checking the prices for 5 minutes?

 Do you want to outsource your DCA strategy to a computer?